- Contact Us

 The following phraseology is all you need to secure the benefits of steel fibre technology: “Steel fibre reinforcement shall be added to the concrete at a rate of _________ kg/m3.
 Steel fibre shall meet all requirements of ASTM A820-90 type 1.
 The fibre shall be made from deformed steel wire with a tensile strength in the range of 800-1000 Mpa and have sufficient ductility to permit 180 degree bends without rupture.
 Fibres shall have an aspect ratio in the range of 40 to 50 and a length of 38 mm.”

-Polypropylene fibres mainly help control plastic shrinkage cracking, which can occur in the very early stages of concrete life.
+Synthetic fibres mainly help control plastic shrinkage cracking, which can occur in the very early stages of concrete life.
 Steel fibres reinforce the concrete in its hardened state, thereby improving its strength and durability.
-The major difference between steel and polypropylene is their respective Young’s modulus and tensile yield strength.
+The major difference between steel and synthetic is their respective Young’s modulus and tensile yield strength.
 Steel fibres have a sufficiently high modulus of elasticity and tensile strength to assume excess strain across a crack – and hold it tightly.

 IMAGE GOES HERE